ericsonga/APCSAReview/_sources/Unit2-Using-Objects/peer_in_turtle.rst

     :answer_b: Class, method/message name, parameter list
     :answer_c: Object, method/message name, parameter list
     :correct: c
     :feedback_a: Incorrect!
 Turtle is a "type" (similar to int or double types) but turtle1 is an object.
+An object is an instance of a class.
+In this case, turtle1 is an instance of the Turtle class.
     :feedback_b: Incorrect!
 Turtle is the specific class "type" that turtle1 is. turtle1 itself is an object.
+An object is an instance of a class.
+In this case, turtle1 is an instance of the Turtle class.
     :feedback_c: Correct! turtle1 is a Turtle object.
+An object is an instance of a class.
+In this case, turtle1 is an instance of the Turtle class.

     What are the components of the second line of code?